dev-academy-programme/ansible-computer-setup/README.md

 When prompted, type `yes` to add the device to the known hosts file, then exit the connection by typing `exit`.

 Now you can proceed with the following steps.
+You only need to do this once.

 ## Install Ansible